longhorn09/lorebot/README.md

 ## Permissions and Authentication

 Your MySQL username and password that Lorebot uses to query MySQL will be setup in your config.json
+To lookup your various permissions you'll want to visit [https://discordapp.com/developers/applications](https://discordapp.com/developers/applications)

 ```
 {
   "prefix":"!",
   "token":"discord_token_here" ,
-  "ownerID":"discord_id_here",
+  "ownerID":"discord_client_id_here",
   "password":"mysql_password_here",
   "username":"mysql_username_here",
   "database":"Lorebot",